-The Max Planck Institute of Immunobiology and Epigenetics (MPI-IE) in Freiburg is an integral part of the local research community for over 50 years.
-Thus, it has long-standing collaborations with the University of Freiburg and its associated Medical Center.
-This partnership is reflected in the very successful cooperation regarding the joint University/MPI-IE Department of Molecular Immunology that conducts sucessful and ground-breaking research at the MPI-IE since 1996.
-With the new joint University/MPI-IE Laboratory of Immunometabolism, established in 2015, the MPI-IE was able to expand this partnership.
+Close working relationships traditionally exist with laboratories in Freiburg.
+The institute is an integral part of the local research community for over 50 years.
+It has long-standing collaborations with the University of Freiburg and its associated Medical Center.
+This partnership is reflected in the very successful cooperation regarding the joint University/MPI-IE Department of Molecular Immunology that conducted ground-breaking research at the institute from 1996-2017.
+With the establishment of the joint University/MPI-IE Laboratory of Immunometabolism in 2015, the MPI-IE was able to continue this partnership until 2020.

 Our worldwide network

-Like many other Max Planck institutes the MPI-IE operates worldwide based on international cooperations and projects.
-Our collaborations in Europe, Japan and the United States build not only personal bridges for our scientist, but also add scientific value, of which all research projects can benefit.
+International cooperations promote scientific performance and productivity.
+The MPI-IE operates worldwide on projects.
+Our collaborations in Europe, Japan, and the United States build not only personal bridges for our scientist but also add scientific value, of which all research projects can benefit.
 Read more about our international cooperations.